-- Assisting the Vice President and Nursing Home Sector Director with year to year strategy and organizing plans build a strong union.
+- Assisting the Vice President and Nursing Home Sector Director with year-to-year strategy and organizing plans to build a strong union.

 - Assisting the Vice President and Nursing Home Sector Director in hiring, training, supervising, developing, evaluating, motivating, and holding accountable the internal organizers.